manulaur/AOAME_Local_Installation/README.md

 ## Installation
 1. Download Docker Desktop from Docker's official website: https://www.docker.com/products/docker-desktop/
-2. Install and run Docker Desktop
+2. Install and run Docker Desktop: **default Setup** skip the creation of an account

 ## Start AOAME
 - Make sure Docker Desktop is running
-- For Windows: Run the `start_local.bat` file
+- For Windows: Run the `start_local.bat` file.
-- For MacOS/Linux: Run the `start_local.sh` file
+- For MacOS/Linux: Run the `start_local.sh` file.
+  - Make the script executable with `chmod +x start_local.sh` and run it.
+[Mac Support](https://support.apple.com/en-vn/guide/terminal/apdd100908f-06b3-4e63-8a87-32e71241bab4/mac)
+- **Alternatively for any OS**
-- Alternatively, open the project in the terminal and run the following command:
+  - Open the project in the terminal and run the following command:
 ```bash
 docker-compose up
 ```